cms-tau-pog/TauIDSFs/README.md

 The tau energy scale (TES) is provided in the files [`data/TauES_dm_*.root`](data).
 Each file contains one histogram (`'tes'`) with the TES centered around `1.0`.
-It should be applied to a genuine tau by multiplying the tau TLorentzVector, or equivalently, the tau energy, pT and mass as follows:
+It should be applied to a genuine tau by multiplying the tau `TLorentzVector`, or equivalently, the tau energy, pT and mass as follows:
 ```
 file = TFile("data/TauES_dm_MVAoldDM2017v2_2016Legacy.root")
 hist = file.Get('tes')
 tes  = hist.GetBinContent(hist.GetXaxis().FindBin(dm))

 # scale the tau's TLorentzVector
 tau_tlv *= tes

 # OR, scale the energy, mass and pT
 tau_E  *= tes